Saliency Driven Perceptual Image Compression: Proposed Method

 \subsection{Model Optimization}

-The overall optimization is a rate-distortion trade-off (Eq. \ref{eq:rate_distortion_tradeoff}).
-The rate is determined by Eq. \ref{eq:rate_optimization}, the distortion is saliency driven and is governed by Eq. \ref{eq:salient_distortion} where the distortion function $D$ is a linear combination of the Deep perceptual loss DPL (Eq. \ref{eqn:dpl}) (LPIPS-Comp) and the mean-squared error between the original and the reconstructed images.
+The overall optimization is a rate-distortion trade-off (Equation \ref{eq:rate_distortion_tradeoff}).
+The rate is determined by Equation \ref{eq:rate_optimization}, the distortion is saliency driven and is governed by Equation \ref{eq:salient_distortion} where the distortion function $D$ is a linear combination of the Deep perceptual loss DPL (Equation \ref{eqn:dpl}) (LPIPS-Comp) and the mean-squared error between the original and the reconstructed images.

-\textbf{Training Details} We make use of the Adam optimizer \cite{kingma2014adam} with an initial learning rate of $4 \times 10^{-3}$ and a batch-size of $30$.
+\paragraph{Training Details.} Adam optimizer \cite{kingma2014adam} is used, with an initial learning rate of $4 \times 10^{-3}$ and a batch-size of $30$.
 The learning rate is decayed by a factor of $10$ in every two epochs (step-decay).
-Further, similar to \cite{mentzer2018conditional}, we clip the rate term to $max(t, \beta R)$ to make the model converge to a certain bit-rate, $t$.
-The training is done on the training set of ImageNet dataset the from Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) \cite{russakovsky2015imagenet}, with the mentioned setup, we observe convergence in six epochs.
+Further, similar to \cite{mentzer2018conditional}, the rate term is clipped as $max(t, \beta R)$, to make the model converge to a certain bit-rate $t$.
+The training is done on the training set of ImageNet dataset the from Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) \cite{russakovsky2015imagenet}, with the mentioned setup, convergence was observed in six epochs.

-By varying the model hyper-parameters such as the number of channels in the bottlenecks (that is $C_{1}$ and $C_{2}$), the weight for distortion loss ($\alpha$), the target bit-rate ($t$), we obtain multiple models in the bit-per-pixel range of $0.15$ to $1.0$.
-Similarly we reproduce the models for \cite{mentzer2018conditional,balle2016end} at different BPP values.
-Note that in the case of \cite{balle2016end} we used an MS-SSIM loss instead of MSE loss as was done in the original paper but this does not change the general conclusions of the paper.
-For Lee \etal \cite{lee2018context}, the authors provided us with the images on the Kodak dataset for human evaluations.
+By varying the model hyper-parameters such as the number of channels in the bottlenecks (that is $C_{1}$ and $C_{2}$), the weight for distortion loss ($\alpha$), the target bit-rate ($t$), multiple models were obtained in the bit-per-pixel range of $0.15$ to $1.0$.
+Similarly, the models for \cite{mentzer2018conditional,balle2016end} were reproduced at different bits-per-pixel values.
+Note that, in the case of \cite{balle2016end}, we used an MS-SSIM loss instead of MSE loss as was done in the original paper but this does not change the general conclusions of the paper.
+For Lee \etal \cite{lee2018context}, the authors provided us with the images from the Kodak dataset for human evaluations.